The Bottle Conjuror

-The Bottle Conjuror was the stage name given to an anonymous theatrical performer, advertised to appear at the Haymarket Theatre in England, on 16 January 1749.
+The Bottle Conjuror was the stage name given to a hoax theatrical performer, advertised to appear at the Haymarket Theatre in England, on 16 January 1749.
 While on stage, the acrobat was to have placed his body inside an empty wine bottle, in full view of the audience.
-Following a non-appearance, the audience rioted and gutted the theatre.
+When he failed to appear for the widely-billed performance, the audience rioted and gutted the theatre.

 History

 Background

 Although the identity of the hoax's perpetrator is unknown, several authors consider John Montagu, 2nd Duke of Montagu, to have been responsible.
 While in the company of other noblemen, the Duke was reported to have made a bet that, with an advertisement claiming that a man could "creep into a quart bottle", he could fill a theatre.
 The event was advertised in several London newspapers and was soon the talk of the town.

 Performance

 In front of a huge audience, which included the king's second son, the Duke of Cumberland, the theatre lights were brought up at about 7 pm.
 With no music to keep them entertained, the crowd grew restless and began to voice their discontent.
 A theatre employee appeared from behind the curtain and told the audience that, if the performer did not appear, their money would be refunded.
 One member of the audience reportedly shouted that if the audience paid double, the conjurer would fit himself into a pint bottle.

 As the crowd grew more restless, someone threw a lighted candle onto the stage.
 Most of the audience—including the Duke—took this as their cue to leave, some "losing a cloak, others a hat, others a wig, and swords also".
 A group of angry spectators stayed inside and gutted the theatre.
 Benches were ripped up, scenery was destroyed and boxes were demolished.
 Debris was dragged into the street and burnt on a bonfire.